IanSeyler/llama2.c/README.md

 You can see the original repo [here](https://github.com/karpathy/llama2.c).

 Changes made:
-1) Remove the use of `mmap()` and the extra headers to go with it.
+- Remove the use of `mmap()` and the extra headers to go with it.
-2) Include tokenizer.bin and stories15M.bin as header files (gross) instead of loading them from the filesystem.
+- Include tokenizer.bin and stories15M.bin as header files (gross) instead of loading them from the filesystem.
 Thanks `xxd`!

+Instructions:

+1) Run `./setup.sh` to download the test LLM and then `make` to build everything.

 Instructions (Linux):

-1) Run `./setup.sh` to download the test LLM and then `make` to build everything.
-2) Run `./run` to run it
+1) Run `./run` to run it

 Instructions (BareMetal):